shinhugh/chat/README.md

 ### Users

+To generate the hash, the user's password is concatenated with a randomly generated salt then passed into the SHA-256 algorithm.
+The hash and salt are stored within the user's entry so that the server can validate login attempts in the future.

 | id | name | hash | salt |
 | - | - | - | - |
 | mLBczvL4...oz | Abe | Y4786o8V...qR | VGFAhwVI...Tv |